lxl66566/rust-simple-release/README.md

 This CI is for small and middle rust project, which doesn't need complex CI/CD.
 It supports rust workspace, but only allows build and upload from one package. (request features if you want more packages to build :) And it supports building multi features, bins and lib.

 **You don't need to worry about openssl deps, this action will solve it.** This action will automatically detect openssl, and add `vendored` feature.
+You can set `openssl_vendored: "false"` to disable this behavior.

 If you are using nightly or other channels, please add it to `rust-toolchain.toml`.